MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 When you error check or go live with a marketing email message, the verification system makes sure the message uses a from-address that specifies an authenticated domain registered and confirmed for your organization.
 You'll get a warning if you try to send a message that has a from-address that has an unregistered domain; you'll get an error if you try to send a message that uses a from-address that uses a domain that is registered as belonging to another organization.
 You can ignore the warning (but will probably have low deliverability), but you can't go live with the error.

 To learn more about email marketing and deliverability see [Best practices for email marketing](get-ready-email-marketing.md).
-To learn more about embedded forms and prefilling, see [Integrate with forms on external websites](embed-forms.md).
+To learn more about embedded forms and prefilling, see [Integrate with landing pages on external websites](embed-forms.md).

 To set up [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] and the DNS to authenticate marketing email messages and embedded forms for a given domain: